Marceillo/mindfulness/README.md

 ## Typography <a name="typography"></a>

 - The site uses the Roboto font.
-- Also
+It also uses Montserrat as a second font.
-- The font was used as it is a popular font and fits well with the site.
+- The fonts were used as it is a popular font and fit well with the site.

 ## Individual page elements <a name="individual-page-elements"></a>